B-Gendron/babylm-sandbox/README.md

-# A sandbow for training a language model built from scratch
+# A sandbow for training a PLM built from scratch